scalastic/scalastic.github.io/_posts/2021-03-16-installer-java-sdkman.markdown

 ================================================================================
 {% endhighlight %}

-### Installation réelle du JDK
+### Actual JDK Installation

-Faites vos jeux... moi, c'est fait !
-Comme je travaille sur le build de code Java en code natif en ce moment, je choisis `GraalVM` en version `11` et je sélectionne son identifier `21.0.0.2.r11-grl`.
-A vous de jouer.
+Place your bets...
+I've made mine!
+Since I'm currently working on native Java code compilation, I'm choosing `GraalVM` version `11` and selecting its identifier `21.0.0.2.r11-grl`.
+Now it's your turn.

-Pour l'installer, je lance la commande :
+To install it, I execute the following command:

-{% highlight zsh %} % sdk install java 21.0.0.2.r11-grl{% endhighlight %}
+{% highlight bash %}sdk install java 21.0.0.2.r11-grl{% endhighlight %}

-Ce qui me donne en sortie, le processus d'installation
+This will initiate the installation process, and the output will be:

 {% highlight output %}
 Downloading: java 21.0.0.2.r11-grl